 Quillbot offers 7+ paraphrasing modes in 2026, including Standard, Fluency, Formal, Creative, and several others.
 We looked at independent testing data to see how different modes hold up against Turnitin's latest detection.

 The results are consistent across multiple independent tests: no Quillbot mode reliably brings AI-generated text below safe detection thresholds.
-In one test, Quillbot reduced an AI detection score from 94% to 38%, which sounds decent until you realize that's still well above the 20% threshold where Turnitin starts displaying specific AI scores.
-Another independent evaluation found Turnitin detected anomalies in 45% of Quillbot-processed submissions.
-And in the most comprehensive test we found, Turnitin flagged detection scores between 64% and 99% across all Quillbot-paraphrased samples.
+Testing generally shows Quillbot shaving some points off an AI score while leaving the text well above the 20% threshold where Turnitin starts displaying specific AI scores.
+Even the most aggressive modes tend to land text firmly in flagged territory rather than clearing it.

 Creative mode typically performs best because it makes the most aggressive changes to the original text.
 But "best" is relative when you're still getting flagged.
 Standard and Fluency modes make more conservative changes and leave more of the original AI patterns intact, resulting in higher detection scores.
 Even Custom mode with maximum synonym replacement can't address the deeper structural patterns that Turnitin's transformer model is trained to catch.